 The department does its best to provide funding in the form of Graduate Teaching Assistant (GTA) appointments to incoming graduate students.
 GTA appointments are awarded for the academic year and come with:

 - a competitive academic year (9 month) salary

 - a 100% tuition waiver for all courses at KU

 - payment of up to 3 hours of student fees

 - optional University-subsidized group health insurance

-The appointments are guaranteed based on performance for up to 3 years for M.A. students, and 6 years for students who receive both an M.A. and a Ph.D. at The University of Kansas.
-GTAs in the department receive thorough training in language instruction, close mentoring, and the opportunity to teach French at a variety of levels, providing them with a strong base of teaching experience upon entering the job market.
+Appointments are guaranteed based on performance for up to 3 years for M.A. students, and 6 years for students who receive both an M.A. and a Ph.D. at The University of Kansas.
+GTAs in the department receive thorough training in language instruction, close mentoring, and the opportunity to teach German at a variety of levels, providing them with a strong base of teaching experience upon entering the job market.
 Additional information about teaching for the department is available on the Graduate Funding page of our departmental website.

 There are also university fellowships for truly outstanding students.
 Visit the Graduate Studies website for information about funding opportunities for KU graduate students.